Access to deep and diverse resources

 Collaborators

-We frequently collaborate with colleagues who have accomplishments and knowledge in areas such as banking and trusts, mediation, negotiation, and philanthropy.
-We bring collaborators into our engagements in order to better serve individual family project needs and to augment our team when necessary.
+We regularly collaborate with colleagues who have accomplishments and knowledge in areas such as banking and trusts, mediation, negotiation, family offices, wealth structuring, psychology and philanthropy and other disciplines relevant to families.
+We bring these collaborators-team members into our engagements in order to better serve individual family project needs and to augment our primary team when necessary.
 Some of these trusted collaborators include:

 Knowledge Group

 We also enhance our expertise through a Knowledge Group that we, at The Strategy Group, turn to for advice and ideas.
-This team includes renowned specialists in the areas of philanthropy, family offices, coaching & mentoring, dispute resolution, psychology, change management, and strategic planning.
-These experts provide a trusted resource for Alan that he can use to benefit your family enterprise.
-The knowledge group includes:
+This team includes renowned specialists in the areas of philanthropy, family offices, coaching & mentoring, psychology, change management, and strategic planning.
+These experts provide a trusted resource for us that we that he can utilize to benefit your family enterprise.
+This group, and its membership, changes from time to time in order to meet the needs of our practice.
+Currently the knowledge group includes:

 Rodolfo Rubio